 - Sleeping too little or too much

 - Showing rage or talking about seeking revenge

 How can I get help?

-Anytime you are in crisis you can call or chat with the National Suicide Prevention Lifeline at 1-800-273-8255.
+Anytime you are in crisis you can call, text, or chat with the 988 Suicide & Crisis Lifeline at 988.

 The Lifeline created this website for people who have struggled with suicidal thoughts in the past as well as those who have survived a suicide attempt.